 An important question, however, is whether that treatment effect is sustained over a longer period of time.
 CRP POCT facilitates a change in behaviour for both GPs and patients.
 The GP has a tool that supports a conversation around the need for an antibiotic prescription and patients will become more knowledgeable about the appropriateness of antibiotics in treating viral infections.
 The introduction of CRP POCT may lead to initial changes in practice, but those benefits may be eroded over time.
 The use of CRP POCT will increase consultation times.
 There may be periods when the device is not working or, if it is shared by clinicians in a practice, it may not be immediately available.
 It is therefore possible that prescribing practice may return to usual care levels after a period.

 In the absence of studies giving clear long-term follow-up data, it is difficult to know whether the impact is sustained.
 One study followed a patient cohort over 3.5 years, but did not look at the long-term prescribing rates in the participating GPs.
-If the treatment effect reduces over time, then investment in the programme might require regular and substantial training or incentives to maintain changes to prescribing patterns.
+One study providing 12 month audit data found very low rates of CRP POCT usage at 12 months.
+If usage of the test reduces over time, then investment in the programme might require regular and substantial training or incentives to maintain changes to prescribing patterns.
+Consideration will also have to be given to the seasonal nature of RTIs, and that the timing of training and public and clinician awareness campaigns may need to be timed to ensure usage is adequate at peak times.
 The volume of CRP testing at a practice level and at an individual user level will influence the intensity and frequency of training required.
 It should be acknowledged that there is substantial variation across practices in terms of the number of patients and available resources, such as staff.
 All of these factors may influence how CRP POCT might be integrated into a practice in terms of which staff will use the device and who will require training in the device and quality assurance.